BEST SUMMER ACTIVITIES IN DUBAI + TIPS ON HOW TO SURVIVE SUMMER IN DUBAI

 Do a Speedboat Tour

 While I could spend hours on a boat each day, the truth is that the breeze of a normal boat will probably not be enough when you are in Dubai in July or August.
+I actually think, it is one of the best things to do in Dubai at any time of the year.

 For the coolest boat tour experience with a lot of fresh breezes, I recommend a speedboat tour.
 You won’t feel the heat too much, and you also get to do some sightseeing – so it is actually 2 for 1!